Web Designing Tutorials

 div:nth-last-child(2) {color:green;}

-would set the background color to yellow if the div is its parent’s second child and font color to green if the div is its parent’s second-to-last child.
+would set the background color to yellow if the div is its parent’s second child and the font color to green if the div is its parent’s second-to-last child.

-The :root pseudo class selector selects the element that is the root of the document and :empty selects an element that has no children.
+The: root pseudo class selector selects the element that is the root of the document and: empty selects an element that has no children.
 For example,

 :root {background-color: brown;}